develop-me/bootcamp--week-05--tooling/challenges/01/08-remove-files.md

 1) **Remove a file from tracking but keep the file**

+	Create a new file if you like, `git add` and `git commit it`.

+	Then:

 	`git rm --cached {file path}`

 1) **Add the file path to a `.gitignore` file**